movor/torch/README.md

 cd torch
 ```

-Depending of the Larvel/PHP version you want to use, you need to checkout specific
+Depending of the Larvel and PHP version you want to use, you need to checkout specific
 Torch version/tag (see "Compatibility" section above).

 First, list all tags with